A beginner’s chart to help you master the world of ranged weapons in D&D 5e.

 1. Range.
 Look at the longbow’s range (150/600).
 The first number (150/###) is the weapon’s “normal” range boundary.
 Past that is long range, and all your shots will be rolled at a disadvantage.
 The second number (###/600) is the boundary for long range.
 This is the weapons furthest possible distance: “Hither thou shall fly, and no more!”
 Beyond that the attack has no effect.
 There is no “short” range in D&D 5e.

-In most cases, a weapon’s Normal range is most important of the two.
+In most situations, normal range is the most important of the two ranges.
 That’s where it will have the most impact.
-Think of Long range as reserved for “Hail Mary” lucky shots.
+Think of Long range as reserved for the “Hail Mary” luck shots.

 2. “Ranged” Property.
-This includes weapons designed to be “ranged”.
-Many, like bows and slings, require ammunition to shoot.
-It also includes any hand-held weapons that can be thrown, like javelins, spears, tridents, and hand axes, and the dagger.
-The D&D system doesn’t have the “throwing dagger”, but you can throw your hand dagger.
+This includes weapons designed either to fling something or to be flung themselves .
+Many, like bow, crossbows, slings, and blowguns require ammunition.
+But “Ranged” also includes any hand-held weapons that can be thrown, like javelins, spears, tridents, and hand axes, and the dagger.
+The D&D 5e system doesn’t have the “throwing dagger”, but you can throw your hand dagger.

-The beauty of this is that you can easily carry two ranged weapons to cover various needs, also, nearly everyone has a dagger.
+The beauty of this is that you can easily carry two ranged weapons to cover various needs, plus nearly everyone has a dagger.

 3. Damage.
 What kind of damage do you want to deal?
 On one end is the Heavy Crossbow that does 1d10.
 On the other is the dagger, war dart, and sling at 1d4.
 Way out on the low end is the blowgun which does just d1.

 Other factors.
 If the weapon has the Ammunition property, then you’ll need to keep a ready supply on hand.
-By spending a minute on the battlefield, you can recover 1/2 of what you shot.
-Usually these weapons also have the Loading property, which means that you can only take one shot per action, bonus action or reaction.
-Two weapons have the “Heavy” property.
-The longbow and the heavy crossbow.
+(But by spending a minute in the battlefield’s aftermath, you can recover 1/2 of what you shot.)
+Some of these also have the Loading property, which means the weapon can shoot once per melee round.
+In addition, two ranged weapons have the Heavy property—the longbow and the heavy crossbow.
 It means that a small creature will wield them at a disadvantage.

 Each ranged weapon in D&D seems to fill a niche.
 Not all weapons are equal to every job, but each is good at something.
 Choose wisely.